kasigi/bad_intern_is_not_authorized/README.md

 * As a lead keeper, I should be able to rename an animal
 * As a lead keeper, I should be able to add or remove animals
 * As a lead keeper, I should be able to add or edit species
+* As a lead keeper, I should be able to edit a field
+* As a super admin, I should be able to add or remove fields
+* As a super admin, I should be able to remove species

 ### Stories NOT included in the demo